 Distance to the market

 Food miles are the distance food travels from where it is grown to where it is ultimately purchased or consumed.
 Food miles—and the resulting pollution—increase substantially when we consider produce and goods imported from halfway around the world.
 For example Imports by airplane have a substantial impact on global warming pollution.
 In 2005, the import of fruits, nuts, and vegetables into California by airplane released more than 70,000 tons of CO2, which is equivalent to more than 12,000 cars on the road.
 This is eliminated by vertical farming as produce can be grown in cities, virtually on consumers doorsteps, thus eliminating the need for food transportation costs and the associated pollutants.

 While there are a number of advantages to vertical farming it also does have its disadvantages:

 If fossil fuels are used to power the vertical farms; the net environmental effect may be in the negative.
 It is possible that the traditional horizontal farms will burn less coal and contribute less to climatic change, so renewable energy sources must be used.

 There is also extra

-If it becomes more widespread, the cost of obtaining premises for growing plants will shoot up, leading to higher expenses thus reducing the profitability of vertical farming.
+If it becomes more widespread, the cost of obtaining premises and equipment like Motor Graders will shoot up, leading to higher expenses thus reducing the profitability of vertical farming.